 All of these are true, and at the same time, none of them are the true single lens to see what Web 2.0 is.
 Something this malleable, this variable, this divergent, can’t also be meaningful in any one single sense.

-And because Web 2.0 has become essentially meaningless, what it means for learning is not known without more details.
+And because Web 2.0 is essentially meaningless, what it means for learning is not known without more details.
 Talking about Web 2.0 tools and learning is meaningless as well – until you explain what the tools are, what they are used for, and what the students do with them.
 It’s just not good enough to talk about how the Luddites don’t get it.
 Simply using the term “Web 2.0 tools” deliberately obscures the facts — no wonder people don’t get it.

 Can this be undone?
 Can we nag people into proper usage?
 No, I don’t think so — it’s a done deal.
 Web 2.0 has reached escape velocity into the orbit of common use, one more empty vessel pretending to have meaning where there is none.
 It’s too easy, too convenient a shortcut to express the current new new thing.
 There is no way to wrangle it back down to earthly reality.
 These terms are typically short-lived, though, as the next new new thing will surely take its place.